vijay-shankaranand/tp/docs/UserGuide.md

   will perform the same operation.
 * Errors will be raised if the specified event does not exist or the event does not have the specified task.
   If such situation happens, you may double-check the task description and the event name and reenter valid inputs.
+* Errors will also be raised if the specified task has already been marked as completed.

 Examples:
 * `mark_task td/Book Venue ev/NUS Career Fair 2023` marks the task `Book Venue` from the task list of the event `NUS Career Fair 2023` as completed.